fluencelabs/docs/docs/build-mvm/quickstarts/your_first_function.md

 Looks like our *greeting* function is working as intended.
 Try calling it with a parameter of a wrong type, e.g., an **int** or **float**, and check the error message.

-Just to recap, we loaded our myService.wasm module into the REPl, identified our callable *greeting* function and called it.
+To recap, we loaded our myService.wasm module into the REPl, identified our callable *greeting* function and called it.
+It's worth repeating that you didn't test the  *greeting* function code per se but the *greeting* function exposed by the Wasm module you created earlier.
 Don't forgot, if you make changes to your source code, you need to recompile it and load the new Wasm module into the REPL to see any changes.

+In addition to interactive testing with REPL, *cargo-based unit tests* are also available.
+For more information on creating Marine services, see the [Marine Book](https://fluence.dev/docs/marine-book/introduction).

 Now that we are satisfied that our code is in working order, it's time to think about deployment.
 If you haven't set up your wallet with the necessary test tokens, see [Setting Up](../setting-up/).